mozilla/pkipolicy/rootstore/policy.md

 a misissuance, a procedural or operational issue, or any other variety of non-compliance - the event is classified as an incident and MUST be reported to Mozilla as soon as the CA operator is made aware.
 At a minimum, CA operators MUST promptly report all [incidents][Incident] to Mozilla in the form of an Incident Report that follows [guidance provided on the CCADB website](https://www.ccadb.org/cas/incident-report).

-The compromise of a CA operator's internal system in which the attacker might be able to affect certificate issuance is considered a type of security incident that MUST be reported with an incident report as soon as possible.
-If the incident report contains sensitive information, a [security bug may be filed in Bugzilla][Sec-Bugs].
-Additionally, other important security incidents and compromises of a CA operator's internal systems that may affect certificate issuance SHOULD be reported.
+The compromise of a CA operator's internal systems in which the attacker might be able to affect CA operations is a vulnerability or security incident that MUST be reported with a [Vulnerability Disclosure](https://wiki.mozilla.org/CA/Vulnerability_Disclosure) as soon as possible with a [security bug filed in Bugzilla][Sec-Bugs].

 Any matter documented in an audit as a qualification, a modified opinion, or a major non-conformity is also considered an incident and MUST have a corresponding [Audit Incident Report](https://www.ccadb.org/cas/incident-report#audit-incident-reports).
 CA operators MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a root store representative.